rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 Would it be better if _some_ `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.

-My goal is to consider `Alternative` from the point of view of _error information loss_.
+My goal is to consider `Alternative` from the point of view of errors and the _error information loss_.
 This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
-My second goal is to present a useful instance that is missing in the standard library and, it looks like, on Hackage.
+My second goal is to show a useful instance that is missing in the standard library and, it looks like, on Hackage.
 This `Alternative` instance is (pessimistically) constructed to preserve the failure information.

 I am using the term _error_ colloquially, the correct term is _exception_.  _Exception information loss_ just does not have a ring to it.